AndieWill510/tinydoor/Options/068-the-one-item-menu-was-never-the-whole-world.md

 > Next time, I might also ____.

-Make it tiny: step out sooner, use the script, ask for writing, eat first, cancel before collapse, tell one safe person the room is getting expensive.
+Make it tiny: step out sooner, use a script, ask for it in writing, eat first, cancel before collapse, tell one safe person the room is getting expensive.
 One added option is still a door.

 ## Mercy